microsoft/playwright/docs/api.md

 - returns: <?[ChildProcess]> Spawned browser application process.

 #### browserApp.wsEndpoint()
-- returns: <?[string]> Browser websocket url.
+- returns: <[string]> Browser websocket url.

-Browser websocket endpoint which can be used as an argument to [browserType.connect(options)] to establish connection to the browser.
-Requires browser app to be launched with `browserType.launchBrowserApp({ webSocket: true, ... })`.
+Browser websocket endpoint which can be used as an argument to [browserType.connect(options)](#browsertypeconnectoptions) to establish connection to the browser.

 ### class: BrowserType